andrewslotin/rummelsnuff/README.md

 * The author has registered after this year's Hacktoberfest and has only forked repositories
 * The PR is changing documentation insignificantly
-* The PR consists of additions or deletions only
+* The PR consists of additions or deletions in a single file only

 Configuration
 -------------